harvard-dce/mh-selenium/README.md

 Hopefully not necessary to change this, but if you find a task executing unreliably it might be worth trying, `--driver=chrome`.
 You'll need to have [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) installed.

+## Config file for common options

+When run the `mh` command will look for a config file at `~/.mh-ui-testing`, and create it if it does not exist.

+Example:

+    [mh]
+    username =
+    password =
+    host = ec2-12-34-56-78.compute-1.amazonaws.com
+    driver = firefox
+    inbox_path = /var/matterhorn/inbox

+    [pytest]
+    testpaths = gi_tests
+    addopts =

+If you grow weary of typing all the `-u` and `-H` options for every command you can set the values in this file by editing manually or by running, e.g.:

+`mh config -H my.mh.hostname.com -u user -p mypass`

+which will update `~/.mh-ui-testing` for you.

 ## Example process